EmirXK/EmirXK/README.md

 - 👋 Hi, I’m @EmirXK
-- 👀 I’m interested in programming in C
+- 👀 I’m interested in programming in C/Py
 - 🌱 I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on projects with C
+- 💞️ I’m looking to collaborate on projects with C/Py
 - 📫 How to reach me -> hmu on discord lmao BLAST3R#3015

 <!---